Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate this tree where it will have full morning sun and afternoon shade in the hottest months of the year, with well draining soil.
 The soil in that location must be well draining and any caliche layer must be removed.

-Soil: Well drained, deep, moderate organic content, pH 6.6-7.8 (neutral to slightly alkaline).
+Soil: Well draining, deep, moderate organic content, pH 6.6-7.8 (neutral to slightly alkaline).
 Apricots have medium-low salt tolerance.

 Fertilize: Use an organic fertilizer once a year just before the tree begins to bloom, mid-winter to mid-spring, depending on the local climate.
-Spread the fertilizer inside the drip line but at least one foot from the trunk.
+Spread the fertilizer inside the drip line but at least 1' from the trunk.

 Water after becoming established: Bubbler or drip irrigate weekly when bearing fruit, every two weeks otherwise.
 The water must have very low salt content.